Switch version tested

 The first person you come in contact with makes fun of you for having no head or tongue to speak with.
 Your character responds with hand motions that fit well.
 There is light humour throughout the game with objects you can interact with and text that follows.

 Your main weapon is a blade.
-Secondary weapon can be a bow, shield, and more.
+The secondary weapon can be a bow, shield, and more.
 Accessory weapons are grenades, bear traps and other useful items.
 I enjoy the dual grenades, but the bear trap and grenade combo work awesome.

 Secret passages lead to pickups that include blueprints to improved weapons.
 There are expensive items hidden in the walls that give you money.
 Killing enemies collects money that can be used to buy upgrades, and cells used for permanent upgrades.
 Scrolls found in-game will improve attributes: brutality, tactics, or survival.